bhakti-bhatt/Cyber-Resilience-Topic-Modelling/README.md

 ### Purpose: Topic Modelling using LDA techniques on academic literature related to cyber resilience

 Dataset Used:

+Downloaded pdf files: to be updated with link

-To be updated with link
+Scopus Extract & full text extract csv format: to be updated with link

 Description of the notebooks: